 The calculator asks for your current annual volume, current unit price, current lead time, current defect rate, and your estimate of how many SKUs and suppliers you are managing in the target category.
 From those inputs it computes a 3 year landed cost for staying with the incumbent and a 3 year landed cost for switching to SB5, using conservative assumptions you can override.

 Lead time savings apply once warehoused reorders kick in.
-First production run runs 21 to 45 days depending on complexity, but approved repeat specs ship from Plant City, FL in 1 to 5 business days.
+First production run runs 21 to 55 days for standard configurations (60 to 90 for fully custom tooling), but approved repeat specs ship from Plant City, FL in 1 to 3 business days.
 The calculator converts that lead time reduction into a 30 percent safety stock reduction and re-prices carrying cost.

 Admin overhead savings come from BOM consolidation.
 Buying 12 SKUs from one supplier instead of 4 or 5 removes PO, invoice, and vendor management cycles.
 The calculator multiplies hours saved by your hourly rate and your actual SKU count.